Bridget Stutchbury

 Bridget J. Stutchbury is a Canadian biologist, currently a Distinguished Research Professor and Canada Research Chair in Ecology and Conservation Biology at York University.
 She is the author of the book Silence of the Songbirds, finalist for the 2007 Governor General's Award for Non-fiction.

 Education and early career

 Bridget Stutchbury earned an M.Sc. at Queen's University and a Ph.D. at Yale University before going on to complete postdoctoral and research associate work at the Smithsonian Institution.

+Stutchberry discovered that hooded warbler females will initiate sexual activity outside of the pair bond.
+Hooded warblers, along with birds more generally, were previously believed to form clutches with a single father.
+Radio tracking and DNA testing have demonstrated mixed paternity offspring instead.